The Lamb’s Victory: Spectacle or Repair?

 Only one path leads to resurrection.
 And only one message to sanctification: The Lamb’s victory is not the suspension of judgment--transacted and rerouting God to another substrate "in heaven" where a prior violence ruled-- but judgment's transvaluation into responsibility and repair, committed to the Creational substrate.

 The other path?
-It is a simulacrum of human justice trying to avoid judgment by tying to machined counterfeits--condemning--of algorithmitized ethics, It is anathema (Gal.
+PSA is a simulacrum of human justice trying to avoid judgment by tying to machined counterfeits--condemning--of algorithmitized ethics, It is anathema (Gal.
 1:8–9).
 PSA is a counterfeit doctrine that comforts spectators before the glow of ensorcelling screens (Rev. 18:23), as justice groans for incarnation (Romans 8:22) not silicon junkets and space gauntlets.

 ---